Boy (autobiography): Family tragedy

-In 1920, when Roald Dahl was still only three years old, his seven-year-old sister Astri died from complications resulting from appendicitis.
+In 1920, when Roald Dahl was only three years old, his seven-year-old sister Astri died from complications from appendicitis.
 Only weeks later, Roald's father died of pneumonia aged 57, shortly before the birth of Dahl’s youngest sister.
-As the narrator of the book, Dahl suggests his father died of grief from the loss of his daughter.
-Roald's widowed mother was faced with the choice of moving the family back to Norway to be near to her family, or relocating to a smaller house in Wales to continue the children's education in the United Kingdom.
+As the book's narrator, Dahl suggests his father died of grief from losing his daughter.
+Roald's widowed mother was faced with the choice of moving the family back to Norway to be near her family or relocating to a smaller house in Wales to continue the children's education in the United Kingdom.
 She soon came to the decision to remain in South Wales, as she was determined that her children should be educated in English schools, as their father had always stated that English schools were the best in the world.

 Primary school

 Roald Dahl started at the Elm Tree House Primary School in Cardiff in 1921, when he was five years old.
 He was there for a year, but had few memories of his time there.